What is the Adult to Child ratio for the camps?

 What does my child need to bring to camp?

-Children should dress in comfortable clothing appropriate for the weather.
-We suggest you do not send them with new or valuable clothing or belongings.
-Long trousers and sleeves are essential if kids are in the forest, All clothing and belongings should be named.
+Children should dress appropriate for the weather.
+Long trousers and sleeves are essential if kids are in the woods to avoid scrapes, nettle stings and bites, All possessions should be labeled.

 What shouldn't my child bring to camp?